exvim/exvim.github.io/docs/config-vimrc.md

 # Config .vimrc

-exVim provide 4 different .vimrc files for users, `.vimrc`, `.vimrc.plugins`, `.vimrc.plugins.local` and `.vimrc.local`.
+exVim provide 4 different .vimrc files for users: `.vimrc`, `.vimrc.plugins`, `.vimrc.plugins.local` and `.vimrc.local`.

 The first loaded file is `.vimrc`, we all familiar with it.
 Before `.vimrc` config your Vim,